rrcobb/kibo-web-scavenger-hunt/README.md

         - Changing CSS values
         - (some js thing? the console?)

-- TODO: congrats at the end should scroll into view

 TODO: bugfixes
 - bug when the devtools have the ‘mobile’ turned on, todo: check whether that’s the default